“I wish that all of nature’s magnificence,

 It wasn't long before I acquired a better camera and a stronger telephoto lens.
 I also began meeting other photographers in parks and nature preserves.
 The gulf coast of Florida is teeming with wildlife: songbirds, shore birds, raptors, and myriad critters.
 I learned to always carry my camera because of frequent unexpected nature encounters.

-Another thing I love about photography is that it helps me hold on to memories.
+Photography transports me to a time and place.
+It also helps me hold on to memories.
 When I look back on a photo, I remember the wind in my hair, the smell of the sea, the crispness of the air.
-I feel transported to a time and place, I even remember the excitement I felt in taking the shot.
+I even remember the excitement I felt in taking the shot.

 Thank you for visiting my website.